barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-21.PNG" />

-In the Orchestration dialog accept the defaults and press Deploy.
+In the Orchestration dialog, you can choose the number of instances to be deployed per container.
+For now, simply accept the defaults and press **Deploy**.

 <img src="./img/occs-22.PNG" />